commstools/citools.org/content/toolkits/protein/language-terminology/index.md

         </td>
         <td>
         <ul>
             <li>The "protein gap."
-Often used in reference to the amount of meat currently produced and the amount forecast to be demanded in the future.</li>
+Often used in reference to the difference between the amount of meat currently produced and the amount forecast to be demanded in the future.</li>
-            <li>The global "protein shortage" or "global shortfalls in protein production."</li>
+            <li>The "global protein shortage" or "global shortfalls in protein production."
+Used frequently by companies, organizations, and academics in reference to growing demand for animal products that cannot be met using current production methods.</li>
-            <li><a href="https://www.bloomberg.com/news/articles/2022-06-08/chicken-on-track-to-overtake-beef-pork-as-top-protein">"poultry’s lower cost is making it the world’s No. 1 protein source"</a></li>
+            <li>A major media outlet unintentionally spreads misinformation about protein simply by confounding colloquial and scientific usages:<a href="https://www.bloomberg.com/news/articles/2022-06-08/chicken-on-track-to-overtake-beef-pork-as-top-protein">"poultry’s lower cost is making it the world’s No. 1 protein source"</a></li>
         </ul>
         </td>
     </tr>